 You should be able to answer these questions:

-Once you have a deep understanding of your target customers and users, it’s time to move onto the addressable market.
+Once you have a deep understanding of your target customers and users, it’s time to move onto the addressable market and a marketing strategy.

 If the addressable market is too small, that kills your idea right there.
 If it is hundreds of thousands or even millions of potential customers, then you need to be sure you are building the right type of product for the market size and maturity.